Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Babies in the womb are at high risk of adapting to the negative effects of BPA.
 They are at the critical stage of embryo development.
 It can prevent the proper development of the embryo's thyroid.

 BPA can produce various defects in babies.
 Examples include the feminization of the male fetus, increased prostate size, atrophy of the testes, disruption of BTB, and shortening of AGD.
-It also changes adult sperm parameters such as sperm density, count, and motility.
+It also alters adult sperm parameters, including density, count, and motility.

 Finally, according to experts, the adverse health effects of BPA can be transgenerational.